Stretching for Flexibility Tips

 The following are some general flexibility tips.
-They are based on my own experience and what makes stretching more comfortable (or less uncomfortable) and leads to improved flexibility with less risk of injury.
+They are based on my own experience on what makes stretching more comfortable (or less uncomfortable) and leads to improved flexibility with less risk of injury.

 When doing yoga stretching to improve flexibility, you can warm up by doing easier stretches first and then work gradually towards more challenging stretches.
 When doing easier "warm up" stretches you may find it helpful to repeatedly (and slowly) activate and release the muscles being stretched.

 When doing yoga for flexibility exercises or stretches, move slowly and smoothly.